trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

     }
     ```

+{{< hint info >}}
+PRO TIP: Stability is quantified by the percentage of edges in the target that are considered "stable".
+If repeatedly sending identical inputs results in the data traversing the same path through the target each time, then the stability is determined to be 100%.

+Read [here](https://github.com/AFLplusplus/AFLplusplus/blob/ad0d0c77fb313e6edfee111fecf2bcd16d8f915e/docs/FAQ.md#user-content-why-is-my-stability-below-100percent) more about stability in AFL++ and here on how to [improve stability](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/best_practices.md#improving-stability).
+{{< /hint >}}

 If you fuzz with these changes, then you will notice that the execution per second of the fuzzer is higher.
 The reason for the higher performance is that the test inputs no longer come from standard input but from shared memory.
 For reference, here is the program with persistent mode enabled: